ixvu/w4111_wiki/physical-design.md

 - Disk space manager : The lowest layer of the DBMS software manage space on disk, where the data is stored.
 Disk space manager supports the concept of a page as a unit data, and provide commands to allocate or deallocate a page and read or write a page.
 Higher layers allocate, deallocate, read, and write pages through (routines provided by) this layer.(p231)
--Buffer Manager: the software layer that is responsible for bringing pages from disk to main memory as needed. (p232)
+- Buffer Manager: the software layer that is responsible for bringing pages from disk to main memory as needed. (p232)